Employment law status

 In the remainder of this section of the website we cover the employment law rights of employees (most PAs will be employees for employment law purposes).
-However, you can find out more about the rights and obligations for workers and the self-employed by following the links below:
+However, you can find out more about the rights and obligations for workers and the self-employed on GOV.UK by following the links below: